Sant720/sandwich/content/docs/sandwich/overview.md

 - Understand the **core principles** that make sandwiches balanced and structurally sound.
 - Become familiar with the **ingredients** chosen for the CKT sandwich and why they work together.
-- Learn how to create **ingredient relationships** that contribute to flavor contrast, texture pairing, and bread treatment.
+- Learn how to create **contrast relationships** that contribute to augmented flavor, texture pairing, and bread treatment.
 - Follow a clear, step-by-step guide to prepare your own **Crunchy Kimchi Turkey Sandwich**.

 > [!INFO]